 The problem of optimal learning is best illustrated with a key model of evolutionary game theory: the repeated prisoner's dilemma \citep{axelrod:Science:1981}.
 In each round of the game, two players independently choose whether to cooperate or defect.
 Each player has an incentive to defect even though mutual cooperation is in everybody's interest.
-In the limit of infinitely many rounds, there is a wide range of possible equilibria \citep{friedman:RES:1971}.
+For repeated games with sufficiently long time horizons, there is a wide range of possible equilibria \citep{friedman:RES:1971}.
 In particular, players may always cooperate, always defect, or alternate between cooperation and defection \citep{stewart:pnas:2014}.
 After decades of research, much is known about particular strategies that sustain cooperation, such as ``tit-for-tat'' \citep{axelrod:BB:1984} or ``win-stay, lose-shift'' \citep{nowak:Nature:1993}.
 Much less is known how such desirable strategies can be learned in the first place, especially when players are learning concurrently.
 If strategy updating is described by imitation, for example, players may end up defecting for a substantial amount of time \citep{stewart:scirep:2016}.
 Such detrimental outcomes become increasingly likely when the game involves only a few rounds, offers a small benefit of cooperation, or when players commit errors \citep{hilbe:NHB:2018}.

-In this study, we ask whether there is a learning rule that helps individuals find more profitable equilibria.
+In this study, we ask whether there is a learning rule that helps individuals find more profitable equilibria, even when the opponent is self-interested.
 To this end, we imagine two individuals interacting in a repeated game.
 Each individual has its own learning rule for adapting its strategy, with the ultimate goal of achieving a high payoff.
 As a baseline, we consider a variant of selfish learning.
 At regular time intervals, a selfish learner compares the performance of its present strategy with the (hypothetical) performance of a slightly perturbed version of its strategy.
-The learner adopts the perturbed strategy if it yields a higher payoff, regardless of its effects on others; otherwise, it is discarded.
+The learner adopts the perturbed strategy if it yields a higher payoff, regardless of its effects on others.